 Think about this.
 A young man of 18/19 years of age who had discovered that his wife, at the time I speak of, not content with her husband and not wanting to lose him either liked to have a bit of this and that on the side… but enough of the backstory.

 The point I’m trying to get at is that the young man was prescribed medication (valium) for his problems.
 Years later I met him again, and although now divorced and happily re-married, I was shocked to learn that the medication he had been given back in his first marriage, to help him cope, was still very much part of his life.

 The medication his doctor prescribed all those years ago was administered to him as a repeat prescription (for years) with assurances of having no side effects.
 Although he had tried to give the tablets the big push many times each time left him feeling unable to function without it.

-Illegal use of drugs do terrible things to both the mind and body and I’m sure most all of us would agree.
-Of course it did not help any that my friend’s doctor thought it best to keep him on the medication for many years.
+Illegal use of drugs does terrible things to both the mind and body and I’m sure most all of us would agree.
+Of course, it did not help any that my friend’s doctor thought it best to keep him on the medication for many years.

 They can do just as much damage to the mind and body as the illegal kind so could he be right.
-Has he unknowingly past down to his children a weakness that may some day blow up in their faces.
-God I hope not.
-For the sake of his children, and my now found again best mate and his wife.
+Has he unknowingly passed down to his children a weakness that may someday blow up in their faces?
+God, I hope not.
+For the sake of his children, and my found again best mate and his new wife.
 I dread to think what kind of ticking time bomb they may have.

 I wonder if there has ever been a survey, assuming it would be possible to poll such a survey, of patients being given medication (rightly or wrongly) back in the sixties who still rely on it years later just to help them get through their day to day living?